Data encoding

 Requirements

-To use the igbinary serializer, PHP must run the igbinary PHP extension and PhpRedis must be compiled with the --enable-redis-igbinary flag.
+To use the igbinary serializer, the PHP installation must have the igbinary PHP extension installed and the PhpRedis extension must be compiled with the --enable-redis-igbinary flag.

-Using any of the compressions requires PhpRedis to be compiled with their correlated flags, such as --enable-redis-zstd and --enable-redis-lz4.
+To use any of the compression algorithm requires PhpRedis to be compiled with their correlated flags, such as --enable-redis-zstd and --enable-redis-lz4.

 Changing serializer/compression